Empanadas are a quick handheld snack or light dinner, and this flaky homemade dough makes all the difference in taste!

 Dump the mixture onto a piece of plastic wrap.

 And then use the plastic wrap to form the mixture into a rectangle (this will make it easy to divide later).
-Refrigerate for 1 hour.
+See the white chunks of butter?
+That is a very good thing for creating the flaky dough!

 Forming the dough